-This course provides in-depth examination of the state of the science of environmental contexts of health and health care delivery.
-Influences of socio-cultural political, economic, and physical environments on health of populations, organizations, and communities are considered as students develop depth of knowledge in an area related to their research topic.
+Further topics in the state of the science of environmental contexts of health and health care delivery.
+Influences of socio-cultural, political, Prereg.: 7031 economic, and physical environments on health of populations, organizations, and communities are considered as students develop depth of knowledge in an area related to their research topic.